opensanctions/yente/docs/deploy/upgrading.md

 We release [new versions of yente](https://github.com/opensanctions/yente/releases) on a regular basis in order to add new features, expand our data model and improve the scoring system.
 We recommend that all users of the on-premise version of the software schedule software upgrades at least **twice a year** in order to ensure proper functioning of the tool.

-Some versions of yente introduce changes to the index format that require rebuilding the full index.
-This will happen automatically on the next re-index.
-We try to make new versions of yente compatible with at least the previous minor version's index format.
-This means that upgrading will usually incur little downtime (or even none, if deploying multiple instances behind a load balancer), as the new version will keep serving requests from the previous version's index until the new index is available.
-Please note that this is on a best-effort basis - if you depend on a zero-downtime upgrade, please perform a dry-run test of the upgrade for your specific upgrade path.

 ## How to upgrade

 ### Read the changelog